mk-gloamglozer/mk-gloamglozer/README.md

 but I'm also well versed in **Python** and I'm hoping to upload a few examples in the next few days.
 Finally I'm actively learning **C#** and hope to be able to put together something similar to the java projects in the near future.
 I've also made use of a couple of Javascript frameworks (React and Angular) in the past so making something with them is also on the list.

+**The Spring-data repo is currently the best repo to get an idea of my work.**

 ## Repos
 ### OOP-demo
 A demonstration of a number of OOP concepts as well as a basic IOC DI system.
 This project is the foundation of many of the other examples here being expanded